stenslae/FPGA_TRNG/docs/trng.md

    - **Mode:** 128 *(Best Score 128)*
    - **P-Hat:** 0.50048968528854731 *(Best Score 0.5)*

-- Permutation, Chi-Square, Longest Repeated Substring, and Permutation Tests Passed.
+- Chi-Square, Longest Repeated Substring, and Permutation Tests Passed.

 ## Takeaways

 This project was extremely insightful in refining VHDL scripting and debugging techniques, along with understanding digital circuitry and clock synchronization within FPGA fabric.
-But those skills can be refined anywhere.
+But, those skills can be refined anywhere.
 This project specifically taught me these things:

 ### Entropy is Fragile